|Plans||Domains, Shared, WordPress, VPS, Reseller & Dedicated|

 There are tons of ways to speed up & make WordPress more efficient – but, there’s also a lot of value in letting someone else just do it for you.

 For example, I once managed 10,000 visitors in a single day on my shared HostGator server with some heavy caching and lean plugin usage.

 I also routinely took this site past 50,000 monthly visitors on a regular shared InMotion Hosting server.
 I saved a ton of money using regular web hosting and adding a simple caching plugin like WP Rocket…but I also like doing that kind of thing.

 On the flip side, I have a client who cares exactly 0% about WordPress – but likes the platform and just wants to publish his content.
 He pays $$$ not just for WordPress Hosting but Managed WordPress Hosting at WP Engine – which charges a pretty penny.
-It’s worth it for them to auto update the software and take care of every technical issue.
+It’s worth it for them to auto-update the software and takes care of every technical issue.

 Backend & Usability

 One of the *the* biggest hurdles for new website owners is the learning curve of a new setup.
 Running your own website can be daunting – and dealing with settings, drop-downs, and jargon only adds to the stress of actually running your website.